lottekoblens/functionalprogramming/README.md

 ## :pencil: Wishlist

 * Using different branches
-* Usign modules to split up my functions and make my code better
+* Using modules to split up my functions and make my code better
+* Displaying the clean data on html page, now it's only shown in the console

 ## :clipboard: Assignment